owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 ### Is Ubercart (the Drupal shopping cart) really the "one cart to rule them all"?

-After using several shopping cart solutions in the past, [Ubercart](https://www.ubercart.org/) at a glance looks like it will take longer to setup at first, and kick other carts in the pants right out of the box.
+After using several shopping cart solutions in the past, [Ubercart] *-link archived-* at a glance looks like it will take longer to setup at first, and kick other carts in the pants right out of the box.
 It's attractive visually to start, and makes adding products with repetitive atributes (e.g. large, medium small) a snap.
 It's also evolving very quickly thanks to a great community of developers, and a core developer who uses it daily with his clients.

 ### Why consider an external search service like Acquia hosted Apache SOLR?